March 29th, 2021

 But personally, we don’t think that should mean restricting yourself to lower quality, ‘convenience’ products just to possibly save yourself a precious few seconds.
 Honestly, your tastebuds deserve better (we can hear them crying out).
 So, let us tell you why you’ve got time to get brewing.

 For us, we really think there’s something special in brewing a pot of your favourite coffee.
-There’s a ritual in it, especially if you have the luxury of being able to grind your own beans too.
+There’s a ritual about it, especially if you have the luxury of being able to grind your own beans too.
 It sets you up for the morning, gives you time to refocus, and of course, at the end of it you’re rewarded with a steaming mug of rich and delicious coffee to infuse you with energy.

 Why shouldn’t I drink instant?